Skip to content

 Source Port

-The source port used by the host which initiated the connection.
+The source port used by the host which initiated the connection or by the replying host.

 Destination Port